kherron13/330_project3/SRS.md

 the user that it is time to take a short break.
 The user is able to set the interval time for when the app will send the notification and set the duration of the break.
-This will be handled in its own respective screen with values ranging from minutes to hours.
+This will be handled in its own respective screen with a date picker with selectable hours and minutes.
 This high priority function is in-place to boost user productivity when working on tasks for school.

 ### 4.3 Notes

-The note taking functionality will allow users to create, edit, and organize notes.
-The user will be able to search for certain notes by keyword, topics, and mentions.
-The notes will be organized by class, for easy accessibility.
-The notes will be displayed on its own screen, which will be able to be accessed by the an icon on the bottom bar.
+The note taking functionality will allow users to create and edit notes.
+The notes will be displayed on its own screen, which will be able to be accessed by the the notebook icon on the bottom bar.

 ### 4.4 Flashcard Creator